How to Classify Your AI System Under the EU AI Act

 An AI system is high-risk if it falls under one of the use case areas listed in Annex III.
 These eight areas are:

-2. Critical infrastructure — AI used as safety components in the management and operation of critical digital infrastructure, road traffic, and the supply of water, gas, heating, or electricity.
+Critical infrastructure, covering AI used as safety components in digital infrastructure, road traffic, and the supply of water, gas, heating, or electricity.

-3. Education and vocational training — AI that determines access to or admission to educational institutions, evaluates learning outcomes, assesses the appropriate level of education, or monitors exam behavior.
+Education and vocational training.
+This includes AI that determines access to educational institutions, evaluates learning outcomes, assesses appropriate education levels, or monitors exam behavior.

-4. Employment, workers management and access to self-employment — AI for recruitment, screening, filtering job applications, making promotion and termination decisions, allocating tasks based on personal traits, and monitoring employee performance.
+Employment and workers management, such as AI for recruitment, screening and filtering job applications, promotion and termination decisions, task allocation based on personal traits, and employee performance monitoring.

-5. Access to essential services — AI that evaluates eligibility for public assistance benefits, creditworthiness for loans, risk assessment in life and health insurance, and emergency services dispatch.
+Access to essential services.
+Think AI that evaluates eligibility for public benefits, creditworthiness for loans, risk in life and health insurance, and emergency services dispatch.

-6. Law enforcement — AI used for risk assessment of individuals, polygraphs, evaluation of evidence reliability, profiling in criminal investigations, and crime analytics.
+Law enforcement, including risk assessment of individuals, polygraphs, evidence reliability evaluation, profiling in criminal investigations, and crime analytics.

-7. Migration, asylum and border control — AI for risk assessment in migration and border control, document authentication verification, and examination of asylum applications.
+Migration, asylum and border control, covering risk assessment, document authentication, and examination of asylum applications.

-8. Administration of justice and democratic processes — AI used to assist judicial authorities in researching and interpreting facts and law, and applying it to specific cases.
+Administration of justice and democratic processes, meaning AI that assists judicial authorities in researching and interpreting facts and law.

-However, there is an important exception in Article 6(3): an AI system listed in Annex III is not considered high-risk if it does not pose a significant risk of harm to the health, safety, or fundamental rights of natural persons.
-This applies when the AI system performs a narrow procedural task, improves the result of a previously completed human activity, detects decision-making patterns without replacing or influencing human assessment, or performs a preparatory task to an assessment.
+There is an exception worth knowing about.
+Under Article 6(3), an AI system listed in Annex III is not considered high-risk if it does not pose a significant risk of harm to health, safety, or fundamental rights.
+This applies when the system performs a narrow procedural task, improves the result of a previously completed human activity, detects decision-making patterns without replacing or influencing human assessment, or performs a preparatory task to an assessment.

-If you rely on this exception, you must document your reasoning and notify the national competent authority before placing the system on the market.
+If you rely on this exception, you need to document your reasoning and notify the national competent authority before placing the system on the market.
 The authority can disagree with your assessment.

 Step 3: Check for Limited-Risk Transparency Obligations (Article 50)